igor11191708/swiftui-loop-videoPlayer/README.md

             }
 ```
 If you add any setting twice or more the first one only will be applied
-You can group error settings in group **ErrorGroup** or just pass all settings as a linear list of settings
+You can group error settings in group **ErrorGroup** or just pass all settings as a linear list of settings.
+You don't need to follow some specific order for settings, just pass in arbitrary oder settings you are interested in.
+The only required setting is **FileName**.

 ### Settings